Citation, DOI, disclosures and article data

-Esophageal strictures refer to any persistent intrinsic narrowing of the esophagus.
+Esophageal stricture refers to any persistent intrinsic narrowing of the esophagus.

 The most common causes are fibrosis induced by inflammatory and neoplastic processes.
 Because radiographic findings are not reliable in differentiating benign from malignant strictures, all should be evaluated endoscopically.